 At the time of the report’s release, Waldegrave Clinic chiropractor Catherine Quinn who is also the President of the British Chiropractic Association, appeared on Channel 5 news as a spokesperson welcoming the report findings.

 At the Waldegrave Clinic, we see numerous patients each week whom have suddenly and unexpectedly found themselves suffering with back pain.

-The first steps we will always take are diagnosis, education and advice.
+The first steps we will always take are diagnosis, education, pain management.

 You need to know what has really caused the problem in the first place.
-It may not be the actual physical action that happened at the time your pain started, it can often be an underlying musculoskeletal issue you may yet be unaware of.
+It may not be the actual physical action that happened at the time your pain started, it may be an underlying musculoskeletal issue you may yet be unaware of.

 Once this is explained to you, you will receive effective, gentle manipulative treatment that may help to ease and manage your pain.